ExurionTechnologies/ExurionTechnologies/README.md

 ### 🛡️ Security & Privacy
 - Secrets and credentials kept out of source control; environment-based configuration on every project
 - Access control applied to databases and hosting infrastructure on a per-project basis
-- Security review performed personally by the Founder before deployment
+- Security review performed personally by the Founder & CEO before deployment
 - No formal, published security policy yet — this is planned alongside Phase 2 hiring

 ### ⚖️ Compliance